TGovers/Angry_Ayaya_PreRelease/README.md

 * The Blend knob changes the blend between the distortion and the pre-distortion sound (ie the pure audio with just the IIR filter affecting it)
 * The Volume knob changes the overall volume of the plugin (**this affects the whole plugin** and is used even if you "turn off" the distortion)

 If you want to essentially “turn off” the distortion, just turn the distortion Drive, Range and Blend knobs to their lowest values.
-This is how it would look:

 Here is a setup that we recommend to get you started with the plugin.
 It creates a really subtle distortion with just the low frequencies coming through, creating a nice rumble or pulse depending on what you are putting through it.